mict404/mict404.github.io/about.md

 * Presales Engineer to Provide what Customer Needs,
 * Network Engineer to Execute the Plan.

-<br/>and Yes, I was do this in Multiple Company in Multiple Countries, that's why i love to travel a lot
+and Yes, I was do this in Multiple Company in Multiple Countries, that's why i love to travel a lot

 ### Contact me